Of Gods and Men: The Daybreak Empire

 - 30 % positive mentions

-The graphics of the game receive mixed reviews, with many praising the nice pixel art style and nostalgic visuals that enhance the game's world and interface.
-However, some players criticize the overall presentation due to issues like black borders and a lack of engaging content, suggesting that while the art is appealing, it cannot fully compensate for other shortcomings in gameplay and strategy.
+The graphics of the game are generally well-received, with many players appreciating the nice pixel art style and nostalgic visuals that enhance the game's world.
+However, some critiques mention issues like black borders that detract from the visual experience and a lack of engaging content that overshadows the positive aspects of the graphics.
+Overall, while the art style and character design are praised, the gameplay experience is marred by other shortcomings.

 “Nice pixel graphics.”